Juanita Castro: Emigration

-In 1964, Castro left Cuba for Mexico, staying with her sister Emma, who had married a Mexican man in Cuba and emigrated there.
+In September 1964, Castro left Cuba for Mexico, staying with her sister Emma, who had married a Mexican man in Cuba and emigrated there.
 Upon her arrival, she called a press conference and announced that she had defected from Cuba.
 "I cannot longer remain indifferent to what is happening in my country," she said.
 "My brothers Fidel and Raúl have made it an enormous prison surrounded by water.
 The people are nailed to a cross of torment imposed by international Communism."
 In January 1965 she made a speech at a meeting of the anti-Castro Information Council of the Americas (INCA).
 Here she received a trophy presented to her by their president Alton Ochsner.
+She began to be featured on INCA's radio broadcasts of what it called "truth tapes", with Ochsner crediting them as having helped defeat the socialist Salvador Allende in the 1964 Chilean presidential election.

 In 1998, she filed a lawsuit in Spain against her niece Alina Fernández, the illegitimate daughter of her brother Fidel Castro, claiming that she had been libeled in some passages in Fernández's autobiography, Castro's Daughter: An Exile's Memoir of Cuba (1998).
 She claimed the book defamed her family: "People who were eating off Fidel's plate yesterday come here and want money and power, so they say whatever they want, even if it's not true."
 A Spanish court ordered Fernández and her publisher, Plaza & Janes, a Barcelona-based division of Random House, to pay Castro the equivalent of US$45,000.

 On 25 October 2009, Juanita Castro told Univision's WLTV-23 that she had initially supported her brother's 1959 overthrow of the Batista dictatorship but quickly became disillusioned.
 Her home became a sanctuary for anti-Communists before she fled the island.
-In the interview, she said she was approached by the CIA.